Aadya2905/aadyasharma.in/content/posts/disrupting-the-heternormative-mindset.md

 People who identify with the sex they were given at birth are known as cisgender.
 There are several gender identities other than male or female.
 There are various gender identities such as non-binary, agender, genderfluid, queer, gender non-conforming, etc.

 Never assume someone's gender by the way they appear, act, or dress.
 Researching and educating ourselves, switching to gender-neutral pronouns, asking others for their pronouns when we meet them, and introducing oneself using their pronouns are steps that one can take to be a better ally and to unlearn the archaic concepts we've been taught about gender.
-Another way to be a good ally is to add your pronouns in your email signature.
+Another way to be a good ally is to add your pronouns to your email signature.

  Misgendering and assuming someone's gender can be hurtful and cause that person to feel disrespected, invalidated, ignored, isolated, or dysphoric.
-In order to avoid offending anyone, we should learn how to use gender-neutral pronouns and always ask for someone's pronouns when we first meet them.
+To avoid offending anyone, we should learn how to use gender-neutral pronouns and always ask for someone's pronouns when we first meet them.
 In the end, you don't want to infer something about someone's gender that is inaccurate or hurtful.

 Just because someone appears feminine or masculine doesn't mean they are a man or woman — they could be agender, nonbinary, or uncomfortable identifying with "he" or "she".